RichardJLin/Othello/README.md

 ```

-in the terminal and then open it (double click).
+in the terminal and then open it (right click > open).

 To play the game, you just need to enter the row then the column where you wish to play.
 Each turn the possible moves will be printed out.